Supporting the transition to a low emissions, resilient economy

 Almost all taxonomies globally include transition concepts in some way, and several taxonomies utilise specific transition categories to distinguish these from green activities, including ASEAN, Australia, and Singapore.

-The transition classification has the intent of increasing the visibility and potential finance for credible actions which reduce emissions.
+The transition classification has the intent of increasing the visibility and potential finance for credible actions, which substantially reduce emissions beyond business-as-usual.

-In time, with the development of further environmental objectives (e.g., biodiversity, water), the NZ Taxonomy could provide a more fulsome suite of options for activities that can be aligned.
+In time, with the development of further environmental objectives (e.g., biodiversity, water), the NZ Taxonomy could provide a more fulsome suite of options for activities that are considered taxonomy-aligned.
 This will allow farmers and foresters to be supported with activities that have material benefits to New Zealand’s wider environmental resilience, as well as emissions reductions.

 Taxonomies are intended to be living documents, updated regularly and able to incorporate evolutions in technology and scientific understanding.
 The NZ Taxonomy is also intended to be regularly reviewed and updated to reflect evolving science, market developments, and stakeholder input.